Skip to main menu Skip to content Skip to footer

 To be eligible to become a Youth Mental Health Academy participant, you must:

-• Be enrolled in a public or private high school in California at the time of application
+• Be enrolled in a public or private high school in Los Angeles County, California at the time of application

 • Have a strong interest in mental health

-• Give proof of personal medical/health insurance coverage from June 2023 to July 2024
+• Give proof of personal medical/health insurance coverage for the duration of the program

 • Have an overall GPA of 2.5 or higher